It has been 10 years since I first believed that the good news of God’s love really applied to me because of Jesus Christ.

 One of the great hindrances to Christian growth, healthy friendships, and strong communities is a life of pretense.

-We pretend that we don’t struggle with self-righteous attitudes, foul tempers, nagging anxieties, lustful looks, controlling and critical hearts, or a multitude of sins.
+We pretend that we don’t struggle with self-righteous attitudes, foul tempers, nagging anxieties, lustful looks, controlling and critical hearts, and a multitude of sins.
 We generally believe that we are better than other people.

-Part of the good news is that God knows all this—knows us—already, and he wants to be the one who changes us.
+Part of the good news is that God knows all this—knows us—already, and He wants to be the one who changes us.
 Because our sin blocks our intimacy with God and others, we need God’s Spirit to show us our many fears and offensive ways, and we need the insights of others to encourage us and speak into our lives.

 Our first two points work together in a cyclical fashion.
 None of us wants to look at our sin without knowing the good news of forgiveness and deliverance from it.